-- 1) Asbestos-cement water pipe, couplings and bends shall conform to CAN/CGSB-34.1, "Asbestos-Cement Pressure Pipe." - 2) Asbestos-cement water pipe shall not be used above ground.
+- 1) Asbestos-cement pipe and its fittings for use in a drain, waste or vent system shall conform to CAN/CSA-B127.1, "Asbestos Cement Drain, Waste and Vent Pipe and Pipe Fittings." - 2) Asbestos-cement water pipe and fittings shall not be used above ground.

+2.2.5.2.
+Concrete Pipe and Fittings

+- 1) Concrete pipe shall conform to - a) CSA A257.1, "Non-Reinforced Circular Concrete Culvert, Storm Drain, Sewer Pipe, and Fittings," or - b) CSA A257.2, "Reinforced Circular Concrete Culvert, Storm Drain, Sewer Pipe, and Fittings."

+- 2) Joints with internal elastomeric gaskets shall conform to CSA A257.3, "Joints for Circular Concrete Sewer and Culvert Pipe, Manhole Sections, and Fittings Using Rubber Gaskets." - 3) Concrete fittings fabricated on the site from lengths of pipe shall not be used.
+(See Note A-2.2.5.2.(3).) - 4) Concrete pipe shall not be used above ground inside a building. - 5) Precast reinforced circular concrete manhole sections, catch basins and fittings shall conform to CSA A257.4, "Precast Reinforced Circular Concrete Manhole Sections, Catch Basins, and Fittings."

 2.2.5.3.
-Concrete Pipe and Fittings

-- 1) Concrete pipe shall conform to - CAN/CSA-A257.1, "Non-Reinforced Circular Concrete Culvert, Storm Drain, Sewer Pipe, and Fittings," or - CAN/CSA-A257.2, "Reinforced Circular Concrete Culvert, Storm Drain, Sewer Pipe, and Fittings."

-2) Joints with internal elastomeric gaskets shall conform to CAN/CSA-A257.3, "Joints for Circular Concrete Sewer and Culvert Pipe, Manhole Sections, and Fittings Using Rubber Gaskets."

-- 3) Concrete fittings fabricated on the site from lengths of pipe shall not be used.
-(See Appendix A.) - 4) Concrete pipe shall not be used above ground inside a building. - 5) Precast reinforced circular concrete manhole sections, catch basins and fittings shall conform to CAN/CSA-A257.4, "Precast Reinforced Circular Concrete Manhole Sections, Catch Basins, and Fittings."

-2.2.5.4.
 Vitrified Clay Pipe and Fittings